redbox-digital/magento-docker/README.md

 ## Installation

-1. Download a tarball of the latest release, and extract it somewhere.
+1. Download the dist tarball of the latest release, and extract it somewhere.
 2. Clone your project into a directory called `src`: `git clone <project url>
 src`
 1. Obtain an `env.php`, and a `config.php` from somewhere, and drop them into